Community Care Lawyers London

 - Provide assistance in relation to decisions regarding NHS Continuing Healthcare.

-Our specialist community care lawyers consider and deal with all types of community care issues.
+Our specialist community care solicitors consider and deal with all types of community care issues.
 Our team have wide experience in bringing judicial review claims in the High Court.

 Please contact us immediately if you require advice or assistance with challenging an assessment.
 In most cases there is a 3 month deadline from the date of the decision in question to bring a claim for judicial review claim.